jitsi/jitsi-meet/doc/api.md

 ```

 You can overwrite options set in [config.js] and [interface_config.js].
-For example, to enable the film-strip-only interface mode, you can use:
+For example, to enable the filmstrip-only interface mode, you can use:

 ```javascript
 var interfaceConfigOverwrite = {filmStripOnly: true};